 Gary Born: Bilateral Arbitration Treaty Regime

 Friday, 8 May 2015 | 12:15pm | Victoria University Law Faculty, Salmond Room, GB219, Level Two | Old Government Buildings | 55 Lambton Quay, Wellington

 Gary Born is widely regarded as the world’s pre-eminent authority on international commercial arbitration and international litigation.
 This is aimed at addressing the adverse consequences that businesses might be facing when they have not agreed on a way to resolve disputes or, when they do, the agreed dispute resolution clause is invalid or wide open to interpretation.
-The international litigation system, which is then applicable by default is all too often time-consuming, expensive and inefficient.

 The Case for Economic Growth